binkley/homebrewery-files/witch.md

 Items should evoke respect, mobility, protection, or nature&rsquo;s power such as _Bag of Beans_, _Broom of Flying_, _Cauldron of Plenty_, _Periapt of Wound Closure_, _Ring of Mind Shielding_, or _Wand of Entangle_.
 These examples represent different powers and aspects of witches.

-\column

 #### Level 9: Dangerous Familiar

-Your familiar is stronger and unusually willful and assertive.
+_Your familiar is stronger and unusually willful and assertive._

-{{note
-That Witch&rsquo;s creature gave me a wicked stare, and I knew it was not to be messed with.
-}}

 When you cast *Find Familiar*, you can choose any creature of Challenge Rating (CR) 1 or lower.